tayganr/purviewlab/modules/module06.md

 20. Use all the default settings in the next screen and click **Next**.
 21. Review the pipeline summary in the last screen and click **Next**.
-22. The pipeline will begin to run.
+22. The pipeline will validate, deploy, and then begin to run.
 When you see the *Deployment complete* message, click **Finish**.

 ![image](https://user-images.githubusercontent.com/27697035/113310495-35649780-9300-11eb-8e42-a01ad4aae7e8.png)